 Love is space

 Love communicates space: space inside of you and space in contact with others.
-Space to listen, to receive and to set borders in time.
-Space to enjoy what is present.
-Space to learn to deal with pain and fear.
+Space to listen, to receive and to set borders in and to enjoy what is present.
+To learn to deal with pain and fear.
 Space to reach out, in order to move beyond vulnerability.
 Space to be.

 “Every relationship is a dance of individual needs.
 Sometimes they come together and, at other times, they don’t.” – Wendy van Mieghem